1. Criteria for MBC Provisional Approval

 2 commercial malting and distilling trials

-2 high DP commercial malting trials plus 1 acceptable test report by SWRI
+For Grain Distilling: 2 high DP commercial malting trials plus 1 acceptable test report by SWRI.
+For Others: 2 commercial malting and either brewing or distilling, as appropriate.

 - The Malting Barley Committee wishes to confirm that two macroscale malting trials are acceptable from the same company, if using two separate maltings and the same barley bulk; or if using two different barley bulks within the same maltings.
 However, this is an exception, to be used in exceptional circumstances only and is not to become the norm.